 Ecuador is a beautiful holiday destination.
 It is a country located on South America's west coast.
-Its lush vegetation and landscapes make it a paradise that combines the Amazon jungle, Andean highlands, and the Galápagos Islands that are rich in diverse wildlife.
+Its lush vegetation and landscapes make it a paradise that combines the Amazon jungle, Andean highlands, and the Galápagos Islands which are rich in diverse wildlife.

 Across the coastal areas of Ecuador, lies breathtaking views, sunny sandy beaches, and abundant fauna.